 Innovative options should be presented to the state regulators prior to filing the option to evaluate potential anti-selection, adverse morbidity, and implications to the consumer and claims experience.

-Readability
+Readability and Accessibility

 The communication should be organized, easy to follow, flow logically, and display the essential information or primary action first followed by the nonessential information.